 Digital twins serve as effective educational tools by providing high-fidelity virtual representations of physical processes, enabling students to engage in practical laboratory exercises that mirror real-world operations.
 This approach enhances learning by allowing students to apply theoretical knowledge through simulations without impacting actual systems.
 Professors supervise these sessions, ensuring students only transition to physical applications after demonstrating proficiency with the virtual models.

 The concept of "cognitive digital twins" further elevates education by assisting individuals in managing their learning processes.
-These digital twins can identify knowledge gaps and suggest tailored learning paths by tracking educational activities such as courses, readings, and publications.
+The technology can identify knowledge gaps and suggest tailored learning paths by tracking educational activities such as courses, readings, and publications.
 This capability supports continuous skill development, helping learners stay current in an era of rapid information growth and knowledge obsolescence.

 Smart cities

-The advent of advanced sensing and communication technologies has paved the way for smart cities, where real-time data from IoT sensors and other sources monitor urban infrastructure and optimize city services.
-Digital twins technology plays a crucial role by enabling cities to simulate and manage activities, aiding decision-makers in urban planning, mobility, energy use, and risk management.
+The advent of advanced sensing and communication technologies has paved the way for smart cities, where real-time data from IoT sensors and other sources monitors urban infrastructure and optimizes city services.
+Digital twins applications in smart cities enable cities to simulate and manage activities, aiding decision-makers in urban planning, mobility, energy use, and risk management.
 For instance, Herrenberg, Germany, uses a digital twin combining 3D models, urban mobility simulations, and collaborative data to test solutions for traffic and pollution, fostering public involvement in problem-solving.

 Other notable examples include H2Porto in Portugal, a platform that manages the urban water cycle, using predictive analytics to improve service reliability and response times.
 Virtual Singapore creates a comprehensive 3D model incorporating data on infrastructure, traffic, and environmental conditions for planning and emergency management.
 Amsterdam's digital twin optimizes traffic flow near the ArenA stadium, leveraging 5G technology for real-time monitoring and improved visitor guidance.
 These examples illustrate how digital twins enhance urban efficiency, resilience, and citizen engagement.